PauAntaBio/spider-silk-hardware/README.md

 <img width="826" alt="Screen Shot 2022-08-04 at 9 21 18 AM" src="https://user-images.githubusercontent.com/44911766/182787943-ead415ea-b8ac-40a2-8b9d-a36ffe2da663.png">

 Figure.
-Microsyringe Pump: A) Stepper motor that pushes the syringe at the desired flow rate; B) Coagulation bath where the spidroins will be pushed into.
+A) Microsyringe Pump based on a micro-controller-enabled stepper motor that pushes the syringe at the desired flowrate; B) Coagulation bath where the spidroins will be pushed into.
 This will be filled with a chemical such as isopropanol; and C) Post-spinning roller that will collect spider silk after it has coagulated.

 References